renswilderom/renswilderom.github.io/like.md

 sitemap: true
 ---

-People _love_ to share what they like (think, for example, about all the social media posts or dinner table conversations where someone is lyrically telling about a recently discovered restaurant, Netflix show, or book, also see Bourdieu, 1984).
+People _love_ to share what they like (think, for example, about all the social media posts or dinner table conversations where someone is lyrically telling about a recently discovered restaurant, Netflix show, or book).
 Cultural sociologists, in their turn, become enthusiastic when discussing _why_ people love to do this.
 Here, however, I will refrain from such sociological reflexivity and simply share with you my favorites of the moment.

 _What am I watching?_
 > [Netflix's Feel Good](https://www.rottentomatoes.com/tv/feel_good/s01){:target="_blank"} (addiction, British, humor).